Prep | Senior | Sixth Form

 From Year 2 pupils can take individual instrumental and LAMDA lessons.

-As a through-school Prep pupils can access a range of facilities often unavailable to stand-alone prep schools.
+As a through-school Prep, Senior and Sixth Form students can access a range of facilities often unavailable to stand-alone schools.

 The Prep School is located in the former Coach House with its own tennis and netball courts and Victorian walled garden play area.
 The Padua Hall opened in September 2019 providing space for the whole school as well as four classrooms.